HostMason/estimaterhm/README.md

 ## TODO List

-- [ ] Refactor the form builder interface for better usability
+1. [ ] Refactor the form builder interface for better usability
+   - Implement drag-and-drop functionality for field reordering
+   - Create a more intuitive field configuration panel
+   - Add real-time form preview updates
+   - Implement undo/redo functionality
+   - Improve keyboard accessibility

-- [ ] Implement user roles and permissions system
+2. [ ] Implement user roles and permissions system
+   - Define user roles (e.g., admin, editor, viewer)
+   - Create a role management interface
+   - Implement role-based access control for forms and submissions
+   - Add user invitation and role assignment functionality

-- [ ] Add form submission notifications (email, SMS)
+3. [ ] Add form submission notifications (email, SMS)
+   - Implement email notification system using a service like SendGrid or Nodemailer
+   - Add SMS notification capability using a service like Twilio
+   - Create a notification settings interface for users to configure their preferences
+   - Implement templating for notification messages

-- [ ] Create a dashboard with form performance metrics
+4. [ ] Create a dashboard with form performance metrics
+   - Design and implement a dashboard layout
+   - Add charts and graphs for submission statistics
+   - Implement real-time updates for dashboard data
+   - Create filters for viewing data by date range, form type, etc.

-- [ ] Implement form field dependencies and calculations
+5. [ ] Implement form field dependencies and calculations
+   - Add conditional logic for showing/hiding fields based on user input
+   - Implement field value calculations based on other field inputs
+   - Create a visual interface for setting up field dependencies and calculations
+   - Add support for complex formulas and functions

-- [ ] Add support for custom CSS in form styling
+6. [ ] Add support for custom CSS in form styling
+   - Create a CSS editor interface within the form builder
+   - Implement a live preview of CSS changes
+   - Add pre-defined CSS templates for quick styling
+   - Implement CSS validation to prevent broken styles

-- [ ] Develop an API for programmatic form creation and management
+7. [ ] Develop an API for programmatic form creation and management
+   - Design and document RESTful API endpoints
+   - Implement authentication and rate limiting for API access
+   - Create SDK or code samples for common programming languages
+   - Add webhook support for real-time form events

-- [ ] Implement form duplication and import/export functionality
+8. [ ] Implement form duplication and import/export functionality
+   - Add a "Duplicate Form" feature with options to copy submissions and settings
+   - Implement form export to JSON or XML format
+   - Create an import feature that can parse exported form structures
+   - Add version control for imported forms

-- [ ] Add support for digital signatures in forms
+9. [ ] Add support for digital signatures in forms
+   - Integrate a digital signature library (e.g., DocuSign API or open-source alternative)
+   - Create a signature field type in the form builder
+   - Implement signature verification and storage
+   - Add support for multiple signatories and signature order

-- [ ] Implement A/B testing for form layouts and fields
+10. [ ] Implement A/B testing for form layouts and fields
+    - Design an A/B test creation interface
+    - Implement traffic splitting for different form versions
+    - Create analytics and reporting for A/B test results
+    - Add statistical significance calculations for test outcomes

 ## Support